Theodlz/data_analysis_S7/README.md

 ## Modeling:

 * The first type of models we tried are auto regressive models, such as AR, ARIMA and SARIMA.
 Those models give us weekly forecasting of values using only a given timestamp as an input, but no past data, as past data is only necessary for the training phase in those models.
-The best and only accurate one is the SARIMA model, that encapsulates the the seasonality of the data from this dataset.
+The best and only accurate one is the SARIMA model, that encapsulates the seasonality of the data from this dataset.

 #### *More details in the notebook:* [AUTO_REGRESSION.ipynb](https://github.com/Theodlz/data_analysis_S7/blob/main/AUTO_REGRESSION.ipynb)

-* Insert Text Here
+* For short term forecasting (minutes/hours/days) we developped LSTM models using Keras.
+To be able to learn and predict correctly, an additional processing on the dataset was necessary: the addition of 3 columns, holding the time of the day (Hour), the day of the week (Day), and the month of the year (Month).

 #### *More details in the notebook:* [LSTM.ipynb](https://github.com/Theodlz/data_analysis_S7/blob/main/LSTM.ipynb)

-* Insert Text Here
+* We also created Random Forest models for short term forecasting.
+In addition to being able to predict the power consumption one step ahead, like the LSTM model, we implemented multistep forecasting using the Random Forrest models.
+It makes possible the prediction of several time steps ahead, from only one data point input.
+We can thus for example predict the consumption of a whole day, given 1 input of the early morning's consumption.

 #### *More details in the notebook:* [RANDOM_FOREST_REGRESSION.ipynb](https://github.com/Theodlz/data_analysis_S7/blob/main/RANDOM_FOREST_REGRESSION.ipynb)

+We created a simple web interface using Flask, for the use of the Random Forest model for one step prediction.

 ## Conclusion: What did we learn ?